-- with affected groups if this is required by legislation, identified as necessary by the department or Ministers, or otherwise appropriate;
+- with affected groups if this is required by the empowering Act, identified as necessary by the department or Ministers, or otherwise appropriate;

-- submitting any policy, including an impact statement or summary, to a Cabinet committee and Cabinet for approval.
-If the regulations are routine and do not require new policy decisions, the Minister may authorise drafting without reference to Cabinet;
+- submitting any policy, including an impact statement, to a Cabinet committee and Cabinet for approval.
+If the secondary legislation is routine and does not require new policy decisions, the Minister may authorise drafting without reference to Cabinet;

-- submitting the proposed regulations to the Cabinet Legislation Committee and Cabinet for authorisation for submission to the Executive Council;
+- submitting the proposed secondary legislation to the Cabinet Legislation Committee and Cabinet for authorisation for submission to the Executive Council;

 - notification in the New Zealand Gazette;

-- a 28-day period before the regulations come into force (see paragraphs 7.96 – 7.99 for further details on the 28-day rule); and
+- a minimum 28-day period before the secondary legislation comes into force (see paragraphs 7.100 – 7.103 for further details on the 28-day rule); and

-7.92 Departmental planning must take account of the time needed for all of these steps, allowing room for slippage at all stages.
-An absolute minimum of six weeks should be allowed between the completion of the drafting of the regulations and the date on which the regulations come into force, assuming all preceding steps have been completed satisfactorily.
+7.96 Agency planning must take account of the time needed for all of these steps, allowing room for slippage at all stages.
+An absolute minimum of six weeks should be allowed between the completion of the drafting of the secondary legislation and the date on which the secondary legislation comes into force, assuming all preceding steps have been completed satisfactorily.

-7.93 It is increasingly common for the empowering Act to impose an obligation on those developing regulations to consult with interested groups.
+7.97 It is increasingly common for the empowering Act and international treaties entered into by New Zealand to impose an obligation on those developing secondary legislation to consult with interested groups.
 Care needs to be taken to ensure that sufficient time is allowed for meaningful consultation, and that proper consultation takes place.
-Failure to meet a statutory requirement to consult may lead to the regulations being invalidated by the courts.
+Failure to meet a statutory requirement to consult may lead to the secondary legislation being invalidated by the courts.
 Consultation with others, such as the government caucus(es), non-government parliamentary parties in the House, or any independent members of Parliament, if required, may also take time.

-7.94 The parliamentary counsel drafting the regulations will consider whether the regulations are within the regulation-making powers granted in the Act.
-If the draft regulations are not within these powers, restrict individual freedom unreasonably, or are otherwise undesirable from a legal perspective, the parliamentary counsel will notify the Attorney-General and the Minister and department concerned.
+7.98 The drafter of the secondary legislation will consider whether the secondary legislation is within the scope of the powers to make it granted by the Act.
+If proposed secondary legislation is not within these powers, restricts individual freedom unreasonably, or is otherwise undesirable from a legal perspective, the Parliamentary Counsel Office will notify the Attorney-General and the Minister and department concerned.

-7.95 A small number of Orders in Council are drafted within departments and submitted directly to the Executive Council (see paragraph 1.41).
-The principles set out in paragraphs 7.89 – 7.94 in relation to regulations drafted by the Parliamentary Counsel Office apply to these orders.
+7.99 A small number of Orders in Council are drafted within agencies and submitted directly to the Executive Council (see paragraph 1.41).
+The principles set out in paragraphs 7.93 - 7.98 in relation to secondary legislation drafted by the Parliamentary Counsel Office apply to these orders.
 Technical requirements for such Orders in Council are included in the information on the Executive Council in the CabGuide.

-7.96 It is a requirement of Cabinet that regulations must not come into force until at least 28 days after they have been notified in the New Zealand Gazette.
+7.100 It is a requirement of Cabinet that secondary legislation made by Order in Council must not come into force until at least 28 days after it has been notified in the New Zealand Gazette.
 The 28-day rule reflects the principle that the law should be publicly available and capable of being ascertained before it comes into force.

-7.97 There are some instances where regulations do not require compliance on the part of the public, or where it is otherwise appropriate to seek a waiver of the 28-day rule.
+7.101 There are some instances where secondary legislation does not require compliance on the part of the public, or where it is otherwise appropriate to seek a waiver of the 28-day rule.
 Some examples are:

-- where a regulation has little or no effect on the public, or confers only benefits on the public;
+- where the secondary legislation has little or no effect on the public, or confers only benefits on the public;

-- where the regulations are made in response to an emergency;
+- where the secondary legislation is made in response to an emergency;

 - where early commencement is necessary for compliance with statutory or international obligations;

-- where early commencement is necessary to avoid unfair commercial advantage being taken, or the purpose of the regulations being defeated; or
+- where early commencement is necessary to avoid unfair commercial advantage being taken, or the purpose of the secondary legislation being defeated; or

 - where irregularities need to be validated.